 Your tuition fee depends on your chosen programme, your nationality (EU/EEA or non-EU/EEA) and whether you have previously completed a master’s degree in the Netherlands.
 Please check per programme to be sure of your fee.
-Are you a UK citizen?
-Find out how Brexit will

 It is important to make sure that you have sufficient funds for the entirety of your studies.
 If you are a non-EEA student, the Dutch Immigration and Naturalisation Service will require you to submit proof of this in order to approve your visa or residence permit.